gsl-lite/gsl-lite/README.md

-gsl_ExpectsAudit(): Terminates on a false expression in AUDIT mode gsl_EnsuresAudit(): Terminates on a false expression in AUDIT mode gsl_AssertAudit(): Terminates on a false expression in AUDIT mode at(): Terminates access to non-existing C-array elements at(): Terminates access to non-existing std::array elements (C++11) at(): Terminates access to non-existing std::vector elements
+gsl_ExpectsAudit(): Terminates on a false expression in AUDIT mode gsl_EnsuresAudit(): Terminates on a false expression in AUDIT mode gsl_AssertAudit(): Terminates on a false expression in AUDIT mode gsl_Expects(): No warnings produced for function calls in precondition checks gsl_Expects(): Supports explicit conversions to bool at(): Terminates access to non-existing C-array elements at(): Terminates access to non-existing std::array elements (C++11) at(): Terminates access to non-existing std::vector elements